coowry/choke/README.md

 # Throttle

-Application to implement throttling/rate limit of contexts in Erlang.
+Erlang application to implement throttling/rate limit in Erlang.

 ## Introduction

-Throttle is a `rebar3` library, created to avoid throttling on your REST application programmed in Erlang The application allows us to limit different context at different rates, allowing us to control the users (id) petitions to the REST, defining the number of attempts in a time interval.
+Throttle is a `rebar3` library, created to avoid throttling on your API.

+The application allows us to limit different _contexts_ at different rates.
+For every context you can independently control different _identifiers_.

+A use case of the library is a RESTful API.
+Then, you can use your resource URIs as context and users as identifiers.

+## Samples

 ```Erlang
 1> application:start(throttle).
 ok